NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Hi yep also the times displayed for Europe are all during my working hours unfortunately.. maybe something wrong in the settings?

+11/15/2017 4:43 PM

+ **ryanlintott** :

+ >So Ive finally pushed some changes to the Intro to Neuroscience section.
+Ive only worked on the intro section, neuroscience and the divisions of the nervous system so far but Im mostly happy with it.
+Im going to move on to the sections below next.